Creative Youth Collective

 creative and intellectual exploration

-Students may also prepare for writing competitions or college applications, while developing a creative practice that can sustain them well beyond high school.
+Studio II authors can also opt to receive support with writing competitions or college application essays while developing a creative practice that will sustain them well beyond high school.

 Marco Calia speaking about his book, Evolving Memory, at the International Library of Young Authors, San Francisco.